The Need

 These teams worked with complex assemblies containing thousands of components.
 Existing collaboration workflows relied on slow file transfers, static screenshots, or in-person reviews, creating bottlenecks across internal teams and external vendors.

-This was a foundational product initiative: translating specialized CAD workflows into scalable, browser-based collaboration patterns under significant technical and security constraints.
+This was a foundational product initiative: translating specialized CAD workflows into scalable browser-based collaboration patterns under significant technical and security constraints.

 Business Stakes

 The product needed to prove that complex 3D collaboration could work securely and reliably in a cloud environment.
-Success required demonstrating enterprise viability, reducing review bottlenecks, and establishing confidence among highly risk-averse engineering organizations.
+Success required demonstrating enterprise viability, reducing review bottlenecks, and building confidence among highly risk-averse engineering organizations.

 Failure would reinforce skepticism around cloud-based 3D workflows and limit expansion into large manufacturing accounts.